 Best Practices For AWS Cost Optimization

 It all begins with having an infrastructure that complies with the best practices guidance of the Cost Optimization pillar of the AWS Well-Architected Framework.
-It’s about architecting systems to achieve business outcomes at a minimal cost by applying best practices on deploying, scaling, managing, securing, and operating your cloud resources.
+The AWS WAFR is about about architecting systems to achieve business outcomes at a minimal cost by applying best practices on deploying, scaling, managing, securing, and operating your cloud resources.

 AWS cites four best practice areas for cost optimization in the cloud: expenditure awareness, cost-effective resources, matching supply and demand, and optimizing over time.